chsueh2/Movie_Database_API_Query/README.md

 ## Overview and Project Goal

+In this project, we contact an API provided on the open movie database ([OMDb](https://www.omdbapi.com/)) using functions created to query, parse, and return well-structured data.
+With the obtained data from the API, do exploratory data analysis.

 ## Part 1 - Setup and Helper Functions of API Queries

-Use `keyring` to store and manage login credentials for API queries.
+We use `keyring` to store and manage login credentials for API queries.
 Several helper functions are created to make API queries and data parsing processes easy and reliable.

+A query is done with the following helper functions we created in this work:

+1. `OMDb_setup_query()` to set up a query string including the API key and query criteria.
+1. `OMDB_query()` to send a query request, convert and parse the response data, and check the execution status.
+1. `OMDb_parse_movie()` to parse JSON info of a movie and save in a data frame after data type conversion for numeric data

 ## Part 2 - API Queries